brianhouse/art_and_code/units/0_algorithm/description.md

 ## Syllabus

-Today we've been exploring the idea of an **algorithm**.
-That's fundamental to digital media, and from here on out we'll be writing algorithms using code—specifically, Python from within a programming environment called Processing.
+From here on out, we're going to continue to write **algorithms**, but they will be for a computer instead of a human.
+As humans, we intuitively rely on a common context to understand what is being said to us.
+Lacking this, a computer depends on us to use an unambiguous formal language that it knows how to interpret.
+That is what a programming language is.

-There are several other qualities associated with digital media, and in this course we'll deal with **encoding**, **nonlinearity**, **indeterminacy**, **recombination**, **interface**, **emergence**, and **glitch**.
-For each one of these, I'll introduce the structure, explain how you program it in Pythin, and then you'll complete an artwork, or as we'll call it, a "sketch".
+There are many programming languages out there, but in this course we are going to use Python from within the Processing Environment.
+In fact, your homework for next time is to download that and get it running—there are [instructions](getting_started.md) on how to do that on Google Classroom.

-That's more or less it.
-Please look at the syllabus for policies, how the grading works, and so forth.
+In addition to **algorithm** are several other qualities associated with digital media, and in this course we'll deal with **encoding**, **nonlinearity**, **indeterminacy**, **recombination**, **interface**, **emergence**, and **glitch**.
+For each one of these, I'll introduce the structure, explain how you program it in Python, and then you'll complete an artwork, or as we'll call it, a "sketch".

-What questions do you have?
+And that is it in a nutshell.
+Please look at the syllabus for policies, how the grading works, and so forth, and ask me whatever questions you have about the course.

-(collect questionnaires)
+In addition, I'd like everyone to fill out a questionnaire / collect questionnaires